-We use all this information to create a Community Risk Model (CRM) that shows areas where a serious incident is more likely to occur, relative to other locations within our area.
-It combines the overall level of deprivation with historic incident data and identifies localities which are more likely to require our response, relative to other areas.
-The result is a broad view of risk at a locality level, which then informs our decisions about where we should best allocate our resources based on risk.
+Our Community Risk Model (CRM) uses all this information to predict where a serious incident is more likely to occur, relative to other locations within our area.
+It combines the overall level of deprivation with historic incident data and identifies localities which are more likely to require our response, relative to other localities.
+The result is a broad view of risk at a locality level, which then informs our decisions about where we should best allocate our resources.